p2pu/learning-about-learning-circles/modules/Courses/_posts/2019-01-03-activity-choose-a-course.md

 ---
 # Activity: Choose a course

-As you get ready to choose a course, we’ve reached the point in a program where you will need a P2PU account.
-People who sign up for learning circles do not need to have a P2PU account, but as a potential facilitator you’ll need one in order to create a learning circle and add new courses to our database.
+As you get ready to choose a course, we’ve reached the point where you will need a P2PU account.
+Learners who sign up for learning circles do not need to have a P2PU account, but as a facilitator you’ll need one in order to create a learning circle and add new courses to our database.

 With a P2PU account you can also post on our [community forum](https://community.p2pu.org/) and receive monthly community digests, which feature recent learning circle news from our global community as well as invitations to upcoming community calls and events.